vkmrishad/bigga/README.md

 # bigga

-A generic Docker Compose / Kubernetes boilerplate to deploy your services (optimized for Python)
+Community Edition of Bigga: A generic Docker Compose / Kubernetes boilerplate to deploy your services (optimized for Python)

 This setup contains everything you need to get started with a production-grade container deployment

+Please get in touch with Reckonsys for the Enterprice edition with full-fledged Kubernetes support, High-Availablility configuration, Metrics and Support.

 Source: https://github.com/reckonsys/bigga